Yichen (Zach) Wang 王奕辰

 Yichen Wang, Shangbin Feng, Abe Bohan Hou, Xiao Pu, Chao Shen, Xiaoming Liu, Yulia Tsvetkov, and Tianxing He

-ACL 2024 🌟 best paper nomination 🌟 meta score = 5/5
+ACL 2024 🌟 best paper AC nomination 🌟 meta score = 5/5

 We comprehensively study the robustness of popular machine-generated text detectors under attacks from diverse categories: editing, paraphrasing, prompting, and co-generating.
 Our experiments reveal that all detectors exhibit different loopholes.
 Further, we investigate the reasons behind these defects and propose initial out-of-the-box patches.